 In an interesting turn of events, warthogs are starting to turn up in south Texas.
-See where scientists think they are coming from.
+Where do scientists think they are coming from?

 Wildlife biologist Daniel Walker got to see an interesting sight when flying over the Chaparral Wildlife Management Area in south Texas: a warthog.
 Though this is an unusual occurrence, it is becoming more and more frequent in parts of Texas, according to a recent story from Lone Star Outdoor News.

 Warthogs are a relatively widely-distributed animal across most of sub-Saharan Africa and are quite popular among sport hunters visiting the continent.

 According to Stephen Lange, an area manager at the Chaparral WMA, hunting is also probably the reason why these odd looking creatures are starting to turn up in Texas.
 Here's what he told Lone Star Outdoor News:

 There are warthogs around.
 Most likely they were released behind high fences, and those usually hold them in.
 But warthogs burrow, like a big badger.
 It was probably a matter of time before some of them got out.
 I've also heard that they were the rage to have as pets at one time, kind of like the Vietnamese pot-bellied pigs.

 Feral hogs congregating at waterholes are certainly a common sight in Texas' landscape, but seeing African warthogs with their big tusks and distinct snouts would catch any hunter off guard.